megardn/PennLINC.github.io/docs/LabHome/COVID-19.md

 Thus: if you are not sure about the right thing to do in a specific situation, *please ask*.

-_Please make sure your current information is accurate [summary spreadsheet](https://docs.google.com/spreadsheets/d/1urO9Ds-GFc9pHnsircfhkd4RW4TP16opleP_ARyo3gU/edit#gid=0).
+*Please make sure your current information is accurate on this [summary spreadsheet](https://docs.google.com/spreadsheets/d/1urO9Ds-GFc9pHnsircfhkd4RW4TP16opleP_ARyo3gU/edit#gid=0).

 ### 1. Communication re: COVID-19 Q's.